Home / Weather News /

 As La Niña conditions become more likely, you may be hearing about all the disadvantages this climate pattern brings.
 However, did you know La Niña also causes some positive effects on our planet?

 El Niño Southern Oscillation, ENSO is a climate pattern that appears over the tropical Pacific.
-Its positive phase (El Niño) or its negative phase (La Niña) brings impacts all over the world.
+Its positive (El Niño) or its negative (La Niña) phases bring impacts all over the world.

-For us here in the western hemisphere, when La Niña is present, we often hear about drought, warmer temperatures than usual and if it happens close to or during hurricane season, well it just adds to the chances of having more tropical activity than usual.
+For us here in the western hemisphere, when La Niña is present, we often hear about drought, warmer temperatures than usual and if it happens close to or during hurricane season, it just adds to the chances of having above-average tropical activity.

 When we zoom out, away from the United States, we can notice some benefits that La Niña brings to other parts of the world.